IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 Algorithm:

-2. For each file: a.
+4. Deliver pre-addressed envelopes: For each JSON file in outbox/replies/, outbox/endorsements/, outbox/network/: a.
 Read the JSON object.
-It contains the payload and recipient information. b.
-Look up the recipient endpoint in peers.md (or use the endpoint embedded in the file). c.
-Construct the transport envelope per PROTOCOL.md §5. d.
-Canonicalize and sign the envelope using the private key from identity/keypair.json per PROTOCOL.md §2. e.
-POST the signed envelope to the recipient's /message endpoint. f.
+Extract and remove _recipient_endpoint. b.
+Construct the transport envelope per PROTOCOL.md §5. c.
+Sign the envelope. d.
+POST to the _recipient_endpoint. e.
 On 2xx: move the file to sent/YYYY-MM-DD/.
-Log success to ops-log.md. g.
+Log success to ops-log.md. f.
 On 4xx (permanent error): move to outbox/failed/ with error metadata appended.
-Log to ops-log.md. h.
-On 5xx or network error (transient): increment a retry_count field in the file.
-If retry_count >= 3, move to outbox/failed/.
+Log to ops-log.md. g.
+On 5xx or network error (transient): increment _retry_count.
+If _retry_count >= 3, move to outbox/failed/.
 Otherwise leave in place for the next run.
 Log to ops-log.md.

-3. Remove entries in outbox/failed/ older than 14 days.
+5. Remove entries in outbox/failed/ older than 14 days.

 Network Script